lumeland/lume.land/docs/getting-started/shared-data.md

 order: 5
 ---

-In previous steps we have created two pages using the same layout, so they have the same value assigned to the `layout` variable.
-This can be fine for few pages but what if you have tens, hundreds or thousands of pages using the same layout?
-`_data` files to the rescue!
+In [the previou step](./reuse-layouts.md) we have created two pages using the same layout, by setting the same `layout` variable to both.
+This can be fine for few pages but what if you have tens, hundreds or thousands of pages using the same layout? `_data` files to the rescue!

 ## Create a _data file